-The Chafee Education and Training Voucher (ETV) typically provides youth who are in foster care (including CTH NSP youth who are in placement or aftercare) or were adopted or discharged to kinship guardianship (KinGAP) from foster care after age 16, or were reunified with parents after age 14, or aged out of foster care, with up to \$5,000 per year, depending on financial need.
+The Chafee Education and Training Voucher (ETV) typically provides youth who are in foster care, or were adopted or discharged to kinship guardianship (KinGAP) from foster care after age 16, or were reunified with parents after age 14, or aged out of foster care, with up to \$5,000 per year, depending on financial need.
 Students must receive their first payment by age 21 in order to be eligible.
 ETV funding can be used for accredited college or vocational/technical training programs.
 If students have outstanding balances on their college accounts, ETV will issue a check directly to the college; otherwise, students receive a monthly check in the mail, which helps them with income smoothing.
-ETV funding levels were temporarily increased to up to \$12,000 during the 2020-2021 and 2021-2022 academic years in a recent COVID relief package.

 See Appendix G10 Educational and Training Vouchers for detailed information, how to apply, and key tips.
-Please note that MAAP youth and CTH youth who are not in aftercare are not eligible for ETV.